martinda3/Compiler/README.md

 # Commits
-To show that you are pushing working code push twice. first after running make clean the push after rumming make
+To show that you are pushing working code push twice.
+First after running make clean.
+Then push after running make.